 CPD and Events

-Specifically in relation to the delivery of our various events, particularly CPD seminars, the adopted starting point is the Government of Western Australia Department of Health and Australian Government Department of Health (AGHD) alerts on COVID-19.
-In particular, we are taking guidance from the Australian Health Protection Principal Committee (AHPPC) recommendations with regard to public events found on the AGHD website.
+Specifically in relation to the delivery of our various events, particularly CPD seminars and social events, the adopted starting point is the Government of Western Australia Department of Health and Australian Government Department of Health (AGHD) alerts on COVID-19.
+In particular, we are taking guidance from the Western Australian Governments COVID-19: What you can and can’t do physical distancing and hygiene information.

 The Law Society and the District Court of Western Australia have taken the difficult decision to postpone the District Court 50th Anniversary Black Tie Gala Dinner to Saturday, 27 February 2021.
 A communication from the President and Chief Judge has been sent to people who have registered for this event.